pegasystems/nlp-model-containers/README.md

 * [Deep Learning NLP container](#deep-learning-nlp-container)

 ## General info
+This is an example dockerized container which comes with the dependencies required to run your machine learning and deep learning models

+This uses flask to serve the models using a rest end point secured with Authlib for OAuth2 (using https://docs.authlib.org/en/latest/flask/2/) as well as an end point without auth.

 The Repo contains 2 containers.
 * Machine Learning Container
 * Deep Learning Container